 What Makes Successful Amazon Sellers?Jeff Cohen

-With a new year comes a mindset where I think hard about what I can do better this year compared to last.
+Unfortunately, the last year was one with a bit of complacency.
+As we were stuck at home and potentially stuck with our businesses, it was hard to stay focused on success.
 Hey, we all want to do and be better, but it takes more than wanting to make it happen.
-I’ve been thinking about that more and what makes successful Amazon sellers.
+I’ve been thinking about that a lot more and also what makes successful Amazon sellers.

 - Do you have the chops to be an entrepreneur?